Tooth Decay From Drug Use

 The ADA also states that cannabis use increases the risk of mouth and neck cancers.
 However, studies show that long-term cannabis use does not in fact increase the likelihood of head and neck cancers.
 (Aldington, 2008) (Morgan A. Marks, 2015).
 On the other hand, smoking cannabis can cause oral inflammation.
 If you do choose to consume cannabis, sugar-free edibles are the best for oral health.
 Using cannabis tincture blends can also be a safer way to consume cannabis.
 In reality though, if you’re addicted to THC, you can still suffer oral health problems for a variety of other reasons related to poor oral care.

 One of the most common ways to ingest cocaine is to inhale it through the nasal passages.
-Another common usage is to rub it on the gums.
+Another common use is to rub it on the gums.
 These two ways introduce a great amount of the drug into the mouth and cocaine has a huge impact on oral health.
-When mixed with saliva, cocaine becomes extremely acidic, and this erodes tooth enamel and exposes the underlying dentine to decay-causing bacteria.
+When mixed with saliva, cocaine becomes extremely acidic, eroding tooth enamel and exposing the underlying dentine to decay-causing bacteria.

 Cocaine is a powerful stimulant that is highly addicting.
 Tooth decay from drug use when using cocaine is caused due to the highly acidic nature of the drug as well as users constantly grinding their teeth while under its effects.
 Cocaine also reduced the oxygen supply to the organs and can cause a perforation of the nasal septum and surrounding tissue.
 This effect can lead to complications involving the oral cavity by causing perforation of the palate.

 While the chemical composition of heroin isn’t known to promote tooth decay; however, users of the drug tend to neglect their dental health.
 Heroin users also tend to crave sweets which increases the progression of tooth decay when proper dental hygiene is neglected.
 Heroin can also cause dry mouth and tooth grinding.